dgvirtual/jar-search-api/README.md

 55 0 * * * /usr/bin/php /var/www/projectdir/public/jar/data/scrapit.php update
 ## daily export of individual enterprises names to a new file (for others to import)
 56 0 * * * /usr/bin/php /var/www/projectdir/public/jar/data/scrapit.php export_individual
+## the RC journal is published at about 6:30 AM Vilnius time; scrap it before the work day starts
+30 7 * * * /usr/bin/php /var/www/projektai/public/jar/data/scrapjournal.php report sendemail
 ```

 And here is the bash script to run the scrapping script example (`run_scrapping_script.sh`):